In a large bowl, crumble yeast in lukewarm milk. Add 2 cups flour. Stir well, and allow to rest 1 hour in a warm place.Advertisement

 Soften chopped raisins in warm water for 30 minutes.

-Beat egg, egg yolks, sugar, vanilla, melted butter or margarine, salt, and orange rind.
+Beat egg, egg yolks, sugar, vanilla, melted butter, salt, and orange zest.
 Add to yeast sponge.
-Stir in raisins.
-Stir in egg mixture.
-Blend well.
-Add 4 cups flour.
-Mix well, forming smooth ball.
-Dough will be somewhat soft, but not "batter-like."
-Cover dough, and allow to rise until fully doubled.
-Punch down, let rise until double again.
+Stir in raisins; add egg mixture and mix until combined.
+Add 4 cups flour and mix well, forming smooth ball.
+Dough will be somewhat soft, but not batter-like.
+Cover dough, and allow to rise until fully doubled, about 1 1/2 hours.
+Punch down, let rise until double again, about 45 minutes to an hour.

 Drop 2 or 3 at a time into hot fat, turn when deep golden brown.
-If removed too soon, dough will be undone inside.
-When done drain briefly and dust with confectioners' sugar before serving.
+If removed too soon, dough will be under-done inside.
+When doughnuts are browned, drain briefly on paper towels and dust with confectioners' sugar or cinnamon sugar (see Cook's Note).

 We have determined the nutritional value of oil for frying based on a retention value of 10% after cooking.
 The exact amount may vary depending on cook time and temperature, ingredient density, and the specific type of oil used.